Industrial Piercing FAQ - By APP Certified Piercers in NYC

 A professional piercer can assess the problem and recommend a solution.

-• Yes, industrial piercings are one of the more difficult ear piercings to heal due to their placement and the fact that two piercings must heal together.
+• Yes, industrial piercings are one of the more difficult ear piercings to heal due to their tissue tenderness and the fact that the placement of these two piercings must be aligned perfectly, allowing for a more synchronous, easy heal together.

-• Movement from hair, headphones, and sleeping positions can increase healing time and cause irritation.
+• Regular movement from hair, headphones, and sleeping positions can increase healing time and cause irritation.

 • Avoid pressure and movement (don’t sleep on the piercing).